 What are discount points?

 Lenders use discount points to lower the interest rate on your loan.
-Typically, one (1) discount point equals 1% of the loan amount, and this discount fee is charged at the time of closing as a line item on your HUD or settlement statement.
+Typically, one (1) discount point equals 1% of the loan amount, and this discount fee is charged at the time of closing as a line item on your Closing Disclosure.

 How much will I need for closing costs?